vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 93 commits since the previous release, including 44 fixes.
+More than 98 commits since the previous release, including 45 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Fri Nov  3 01:59:09 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sat Nov  4 01:57:51 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER